Perseverance by Callie Kimball

 Our 29th annual Fall Festival winners are: Ian August, Kari Bentley-Quinn, William Cameron, David Hilder, and Grace McLeod.
 The Festival this year will feature livestreamed readings of their new plays, talkbacks, and a playwriting workshop as well as other opportunities to engage with the winning playwrights from October 21–25, 2020.

 “At this time in our history, it feels like art has been put on hold,” says Peggy Moore, ANPF’s board president, “It has left many of us without opportunities to experience the emotions and lessons learned from theatre artists.
-We are excited that we can share these four new works with audiences.
+We are excited that we can share these new works with audiences.
 The plays are food for the mind and the heart.”

 Explore Our Events